genome-miner/weather-sun-tracker/README.md

 ## License

-MIT License — free to use, modify, and distribute with attribution.
+[MIT License](https://github.com/genome-miner/weather-sun-tracker/blob/main/LICENSE) is free to use, modify, and distribute with attribution.

 ---